-Food is such an important part of our private lives and popular culture, our businesses and our leisure, and it’s no wonder.
+Food is such an important part of our private lives and popular culture, our businesses, and our leisure, and it’s no wonder.
 Not only does it provide nourishment to sustain our lives, but it can also be a source of great pleasure.
 So pleasurable, in fact, that many Americans eat more than they need to, and their health begins to decline.

-Overeating, as we all know can lead to obesity and a number of debilitating medical condition, but it’s not the only struggle people have with food.
+Overeating, as we all know can lead to obesity and a number of debilitating medical conditions, but it’s not the only struggle people have with food.
 Many people have the seemingly opposite problem of not eating enough, to the point where they literally starve themselves (anorexia).
 And others, people who suffer from bulimia, will eat an excessive amount of food in a single setting, feel ashamed and then force themselves to purge it back up and out.

 If any of the above descriptions remind you of yourself or someone you care about, an eating disorder might be present.
 If you recognize that this could be the case, don’t be disheartened — you’ve just taken the first step toward recovery.